French Honors Program

 Be spokento solely in French by IAU faculty and staff

 - Enroll in all courses taught in French

-- Engage in an Intercultural Dialogue with local French students from Political Sciences University and other universities in Aix
+- Engage in intercultural dialogue with local French students from universities in Aix

 - Opt to be placed into a for-credit 'stage' (internship) based on their academic background and career aspirations